blz-it/aec-2024-skill08-s3-api/docs/s3-api-docs.md

 ## Authentication

 The API uses a simple authentication mechanism.
 The user must provide a valid username to access the API.
 The username is sent as a JSON object in the request body.
-The API will respond with a JSON Web Token (JWT) that must be included in the `Authorization` header of all subsequent requests using the `Bearer` scheme.
+The API will respond with a JSON Web Token (JWT) that must be included in the `Authorization` header of all subsequent requests using the `Bearer` scheme (`Authorization: Bearer <JWT>`, e.g., `Authorization: Bearer ey…`).
 Additionally, the API will respond with the user's ID, which is required to access the authenticated user's profile.

 <details>
   <summary>View details</summary>